ezavarygin/fdd_checkup/README.md

 --cpu - Number of vpfit instances to run at a time (default: '1').
 --plot - Create a plot with results (not working yet).
 ```
+**Keep in mind:**

+Take into account that VPFIT will be run from folders lying 2 directories down in the directory tree.
+You may need to correct the pathes to your spectral ranges specified in the fort.26 file.

+## What it does

+TBA...